M1917 Browning machine gun: Ksp m/14-29 and ksp m/36

 Kulspruta m/14-29 was the Swedish designation for the licensed M1917A1, produced by Carl Gustafs Gevärsfaktori in Eskilstuna, for infantry support.
 The main differences was that it was chambered in the standard caliber 6.5×55mm, had spade-grips and used the cooling jacket and tripod of the m/14 (Schwarzlose) tripod, the machine gun the Ksp m/14-29 replaced.
 The reason for adoption of the Browning was cost: 50 machine guns using the Browning mechanism could be made for the same price as 30 Schwarzlose, which was discovered during the manufacture of Kulspruta m/22.

 The 6.5mm bullet was found to be too light for long-range fire support and anti-aircraft use, so in 1932 the heavier 8×63mm patron m/32 cartridge was developed.
 As this resulted in a heavier recoil, a spring-loaded cradle replaced the backplate with a heavily spring-loaded buffer that acted as an extension of the standard Browning recoil buffer.
 This also replaced the regular spade-grips with the ones integrated in the cradle.
 The cradle, now part of the weapon, would then be hooked onto a tripod m/36.
 This tripod featured, beside a 5×25 power optical sight, advanced elevation and traverse controls.
-The unprecedented recoil control and steadiness of the tripod made Dolf Goldsmith remark that this arrangement “was undoubtedly the most accurate long-range rifle-caliber machine gun ever made”.
+The unprecedented recoil control and steadiness of the tripod made Dolf Goldsmith remark that this arrangement "was undoubtedly the most accurate long-range rifle-caliber machine gun ever made".
 For anti-aircraft purposes, a double cradle was made to hold a matching pair of m/36s.
 The right gun, lacking sights altogether, was fed from the right, while the left gun, with iron sights complemented with an AA sight ring, was fed from left.
 The cocking handles were located between the guns, while safeties and triggers were individual for left and right.
 The special AA tripod had elongated legs and chains to either secure the tripod or hang weights on it for extra stability.
 These double cradles were also used as standard defense, mounted on a ring on the cab roof, on terrain vehicles and armored troop carriers like Terrängbil m/42 KP.
 The latter was used with good effect in the Congo Crisis in the early-1960s.
 Until 1966, the m/14-29 and m/36 machine guns could use both the 6.5mm and the 8 mm ammunition.
 Converting between the two was a matter of changing barrels, cartridge stops, and bolts.

 In 1966, most were converted to 7.62×51mm NATO.
 Some old models were retained in training use to use up the stores of obsolete ammunition.
 After the stocks were expended in the 1970s, all guns were re-barreled to 7.62mm NATO.
-The weapons were finally taken out of service in the 1995.
+The weapons were finally taken out of service in 1995.